codepossible/AzFunctions-AASOperations/docs/AppDesign.md

    - _Progressive_ : Increase the amount of time between the retries progressively.
 Example: First retry after 30 seconds, second retry - 2 * 30 seconds = 60 seconds, third retry - 3* 30 = 90 seconds and so on.
    - _ProgressiveRandom_: Adds a random amount of time between 1 to 10 seconds to progressive wait time.

 ### **Developer Notes**
 On the development machine, it is stored in the file - "local.settings.json".
 This file is not checked into the repository due to nature of the content (secrets like connection string, keys).
-Howerver, the repository has a sample settings file called - "sample.settings.json".
+However, the repository has a sample settings file called - "sample.settings.json".
 While developing/debugging, rename this file to - "local.settings.json" and your developer environment specific configuration values.

 ## Extending the code

-### Parition Creation Support
+### Partition Creation Support
-If there is a need to create partitions through the Azure functions application for monthly or daily basis or create inital monthly paritions with repartition endpoint, there are helper functions available.
+If there is a need to create partitions through the Azure functions application for monthly or daily basis or create initial monthly partitions with repartition endpoint, there are helper functions available.

-To create partitions on monthly and daily basis for tables, the application needs to configured with the a source query string for each table with higher and lower bound, accepted as substitutable parameters.
+To create partitions on monthly and daily basis for tables, the application needs to be configured with the source query string for each table with higher and lower bound, accepted as substitutable parameters.

 An example included in the code for the table - "FactInternetSales" from AdventureWorks Analysis Services Database.
 To add additional table or modify the query for existing tables, current code modification and redeployment of Azure Functions is required.